Throughout the Show-Me State, sightseeing opportunities

 Thespian Hall (the oldest surviving theater west of the Allegheny Mountains).

-In Kirkwood, visit a house designed by Frank Lloyd Wright,
+In Kirkwood, witness great architecture what you visit a house designed by Frank Lloyd Wright,

 one of the greatest and most significant architects of the 20th century.
 The Frank Lloyd Wright House in Ebsworth Park exemplifies Wright’s “organic